Part-Time Option for Students Enrolled in 2014 or Earlier

 While the part-time evening option is being phased out during a multiyear transition period, students who are enrolled in the part-time evening-only option as of fall 2014 will be unaffected by any changes.
 That is, the Law School is dedicated to fulfilling all its commitments to these students.

-All students, particularly part-time students, should work closely with the Law School’s Associate Dean for Administration and Registrar, Bonnie M. Thomson, and the Associate Dean for Academic Affairs, Prof. Matthew Parlow, when planning class schedules, as some classes require specific sequencing and prerequisites.
+All students, particularly part-time students, should work closely with the Law School’s Associate Dean for Administration and Registrar, Bonnie M. Thomson, and the Associate Dean for Academic Affairs, Prof. Nadelle Grossman, when planning class schedules, as some classes require specific sequencing and prerequisites.

 DEGREE REQUIREMENTS AND YEAR-ONE COURSES